 Notes on the data: Income support

-Policy context: People who are described as ‘age pensioners’ are those who receive either an Age Pension from Centrelink or a Service Pension (Age) from the Department of Veterans’ Affairs.
+Policy context: People who are described as ‘age pensioners’ are those who receive either an Age Pension from Centrelink or a Service Pension (Age) from the Department of Veterans’ Affairs (for details of this pension, see separate note here).
 An age pension is a restricted income paid by the Australian Government to those who generally do not have (or do not have much) income from other sources and who have reached the qualifying age, with the amount paid subject to income and asset tests.

 Although older people today, on average, are wealthier than they were in previous generations, these averages mask significant variation in economic circumstances.
 There are large differences in the distribution of income, wealth and home ownership between older people, with the most disadvantaged being those who live alone and do not own their own home.
 Those people who enter older age as renters, low paid workers, or who have been out of the labour market for long periods of time (due to unemployment, disability or family responsibilities among other reasons) are the most likely to be exposed to financial vulnerability in older age.
 Financial limitations may lead to social exclusion, which can result in reduced quality of life, preventable illness and disability, premature institutionalisation and death .